sderose/ragnarok/Dominus/DOC/ReferenceManual.md

     _presetAttr(self, aname:str, avalue:str) -> None -- internal helper

-Attribute first appear here (because only Element can have attributes)
+Attributes first appear here (because only Element can have attributes)

 DOM needs a range of forms due to the distinction between attribute names, values, and objects, and attribute's unusual relationship to namespaces.